-The proposed improvements include storm conveyance, grading, paving, and road widening.
-Frontage improvements along Shaw Road E are limited to installation of a sidewalk and the replacement of a catch basin with a Catch Basin StormFilter.
-Frontage improvements along Pioneer include road widening, curb and gutter with curb cuts, sidewalk, a Catch Basin StormFilter, and a biofiltration swale.
+The proposed improvements include storm conveyance, grading, paving, and road wide Frontage improvements along Shaw Road E are limited to installation of a sidewalk and replacement of a catch basin with a Catch Basin StormFilter.
+Frontage improvements al Pioneer include road widening, curb and gutter with curb cuts, sidewalk, a Catch Basin StormFilter, and a biofiltration swale.